 For those who need tuition assistance: A number of full and partial scholarships are available and are usually enough to keep tuition/room/board from being the determining factor.
 There are also travel assistance funds available.
 You apply for scholarship support when you apply to the workshop.
 Requesting scholarship support does not affect your chances of being accepted.

 Incidental Expenses for Seattle Workshops

-We also recommend that students attending a workshop in Seattle budget about $800 for additional expenses (food, books, optional outings, class t-shirts(!), and no more than $5/week to contribute to a class gift for that week’s instructor).
+We also recommend that students attending a workshop in Seattle budget about $700 for additional expenses (meals out with your class, books, optional outings, class t-shirts(!), and no more than $5/week to contribute to a class gift for that week’s instructor).

 Seattle and the surrounding area offer excellent outdoor and tourist activities.
 You may want to budget for visits to attractions such as the Locus Awards, the Seattle Zoo, the Seattle Museum of Pop Culture, and endless trails and water activities.
 Much of Seattle can be reached via public transportation.
 Let us know if you are planning to bring a personal vehicle.
 Clarion West staff and volunteers will also help coordinate rides.

 You will need to arrange for travel to and from Seattle, and you should bring a laptop that can withstand the rigors of six weeks of writing, reading, and commenting upon stories.
 Some students have run crowdfunding campaigns to cover these expenses.

 Do you offer scholarships?

 Clarion West is dedicated to promoting new voices in speculative fiction and offers a generous amount of scholarship support, made possible by our passionate and dedicated community.
 All students are eligible for scholarships.
 You can apply for a scholarship when you apply for the workshop, or request a scholarship form via email, a phone call, or letter.
 Scholarships are allocated primarily based on need.
 Our scholarship funds include some assistance for disabled students.
 You can learn more here.